-+#EMS2233, Paramedic III
++#EMS2233, Paramedic III 2 hrs., 2 crs.

 Prerequisite: EMS2232, EMS2436, EMS2553, EMS2934.
 This course is a culmination of the Paramedic program in which previous education and training are reviewed and applied to complete a comprehensive educational learning experience.
 Case reviews, laboratory practice and simulated experiences are reviewed through the lens of an entry-level Paramedic provider.
 The course ends with a comprehensive written and practical examination.
 Successful completion leads to eligibility to sit for the National Registry Paramedic examination.